singnet/rfai-proposal/README.md

 ## Creating a request

 * Fork the repository by clicking "Fork" in the top right.
 * Add your request to your fork of the repository.
-There is a template here for reference.
+There is a template [here](rfai-proposal-template.md) for reference.
 * Submit a Pull Request to singnet/rfai-proposal
-* Create your request on the rfai portal and back it with the desired AGI tokens
+* Create your request on the [RFAI portal]() and back it with the desired AGI tokens

 Requests should be detailed enough to allow discussion and development.
 We would also like to have an objective and measurable acceptance criteria (get accuracy above X% of this data, etc).

 ## Evaluation of request

-Each request created via the RFAI portal will be reviewed by the foundation.
+Each request created via the [RFAI portal]() will be reviewed by the foundation.
 The approved requests will show up on the portal for others to view and back as well.
 In general we look for
 * Clear problem description
 * Relevant problem which if solved will help the community